 Prior to submitting an Application through either the Expedited or Standard Process, all Interconnecting Customers with Facilities that are 250kW or greater must request and receive a Pre-Application Report from the Company.
 Facilities smaller than 250kW may request and receive a Pre-Application Report from the Company.
 If the Pre-Application is not received within the applicable Time Frame, the Interconnecting Customer can file its Application.
 The Pre-Application Form is located in Exhibit B and the Pre-Application Report process is described in more detail in Section 3.2.

-Simplified – This is for Listed inverter-based Facilities with a power rating of 15 kW or less single phase or 25 kW or less three-phase depending on the service configuration, and located on radial EPSs under certain conditions.
-A Listed inverter-based Facility located on a spot network EPS with a rating less than 1/15 of the Interconnecting Customer’s minimum load or on an areas network EPS with a rating less than 1/15 of the Interconnecting Customer’s minimum load and 15 kW or less would also be eligible.
+Simplified – This is for Listed Facilities that meet the eligibility criteria specified in Section 3.1.

-Expedited – This is for Listed Facilities that pass certain pre-specified screens on a radial EPS.
+Expedited – This is for Listed Facilities that do not meet the eligibility criteria required for the Simplified Process and pass certain pre-specified screens on a radial EPS.
+This also includes systems < 25 kW on network distribution systems.

 Standard – This is for all facilities not qualifying for either the Simplified or Expedited interconnection processes on radial and spot network EPSs, and for all Facilities on area network EPSs.

-All proposed new sources of electric power without respect to generator ownership, dispatch control, or prime mover that plan to operate in parallel with the Company EPS must submit a completed application and pay the appropriate application fee to the Company with which it wishes to interconnect.
+All proposed Facilities without respect to generator ownership, dispatch control, or prime mover that plan, or have the capability, to operate in parallel with the Company EPS must submit a completed application and pay the appropriate application fee to the Company with which it wishes to interconnect.
 The application will be acknowledged by the Company, and the Interconnecting Customer will be notified of the application’s completeness.
 Interconnecting Customers who are not likely to qualify for Simplified or Expedited Process may opt to go directly into the Standard Process path.
 Interconnecting Customers proposing to interconnect on area networks will have their Interconnection Applications reviewed under the Simplified Process or the Standard Process, depending on the proposed Facility type and/or size as described in the Interconnection Tariff.
 All other Interconnecting Customers must proceed through a series of screens to determine their ultimate interconnection path.
 Interconnecting Customers who are not sure whether a particular location is on a radial circuit, spot network, or area network should check with the Company serving the proposed Facility location prior to filing an application and the Company will verify the circuit type.

 Simplified Process – Radial Distribution Circuit

-This process is for Interconnecting Customers using Listed single-phase inverter-based Facilities with power ratings of 15 kW or less at locations receiving single-phase secondary service from a single-phase transformer, or using Listed three-phase inverter-based Facilities with power ratings of 25 kW or less at locations receiving three-phase secondary service from a three-phase transformer configuration, and requesting an interconnection on radial EPSs where the aggregate generating Facility capacity is less than 15% of feeder/circuit annual peak load and, if available, line segment.
+This process is for Interconnecting Customers using Listed single-phase inverter-based Facilities with power ratings of 15 kW or less at locations receiving single-phase secondary service from a single-phase transformer, or using Listed three-phase inverter-based Facilities with power ratings of 25 kW or less at locations receiving three-phase secondary service from a three-phase transformer configuration, and requesting an interconnection on radial EPSs where the aggregate Facility capacity is less than 15% of feeder/circuit annual peak load and, if available, line segment.
 This is the fastest and least costly interconnection path.

+This Simplified Process is for interconnecting a Facility on a radial distribution circuit.
+Where multiple Facilities are located behind the same Point of Common Coupling, and the aggregate Nameplate and/or Export/Import Capacity exceed the thresholds for Simplified Process qualification, the Company, in its sole discretion, may require the project to progress in the Expedited and/or Standard Interconnection process.
+To qualify for the Simplified Process, a Facility must:

+Use a Listed inverter; and

+The Facility’s Export Capacity as measured at the Point of Common Coupling, complying with Section 4.3, does not exceed 25 kW and the Facility Nameplate Rating does not exceed 50 kW.
+If the Facility’s Export Capacity is not limited, the Nameplate Rating cannot exceed 25 kW.

 The Simplified Process for Radial Distribution Circuits is as follows: